 Do we have to read books from the library?

 You can read books from a variety of sources, such as school or a daycare, but we encourage you to take advantage of all the wonderful books that the children’s room has to offer.
 It’s a great and inexpensive way of adding a variety of books to your reading time.

 Do Storytime books count?

 Yes, you may also count the books that your child is reading in school or at a library storytime as well.
-We have a number of storytimes throughout the week and we do a Saturday storytime once a month.
+We have a number of storytimes throughout the week.
 Please check Eventkeeper for dates and times.

 As you and your child progress through the program, you’ll be able to collect a variety of prizes.
-For every 100 books that you read, you’ll get a sticker on your ice cream scoop in the library.
+For every 100 books that you read, you’ll earn a prize from the library.
 Here is a list of the milestones and prizes for your reference.

 100 books = a sticker